 Facebook is the largest platform and you should definitely add it to the social media marketing plan.
 It also has a powerful advertising solution that allows you to target potential customers based on a number of preferences.

 But given the fact that online retailers usually sell physical products, we can also recommend you to utilize Instagram and YouTube.
 The two networks are ideal for product-oriented businesses because they can display and present commodities, making them more attractive in the eyes of the average consumer.

 Take care of customer experience

 Although we are talking about online business, it doesn’t mean you can’t do anything to improve customer experience.
-On the contrary, this is exactly where you need to invest additional efforts and ensure a nice and comfortable consumer journey.
+On the contrary, this is exactly where you need to invest additional efforts on the ecommerce start point.
+Ensure a nice and comfortable consumer journey.

 How you do it mostly depends on the nature of your eCommerce store and your own creativity, but we can give you some very practical tips as well:

 - Simple website navigation: Design a website that is easy to navigate, allowing people to find all they need in a click or two.

 - Mobile-friendly site: Most people browse the Internet using smartphones, so you have to make the website mobile-friendly.